kedro-org/kedro/docs/source/deployment/databricks.md

 The Kedro IPython extension launches a [Kedro session](../kedro_project_setup/session.md) and makes available the useful Kedro variables `catalog`, `context`, `pipelines` and `session`.
 It also provides the `%reload_kedro`  [line magic](https://ipython.readthedocs.io/en/stable/interactive/magics.html) that reloads these variables (for example, if you need to update `catalog` following changes to your Data Catalog).

-It can be used in a Databricks notebook in a similar way to how it is used in [Jupyter notebooks](https://kedro.readthedocs.io/en/0.18.0/tools_integration/ipython.html)
+The IPython extension can be used in a Databricks notebook in a similar way to how it is used in [Jupyter notebooks](https://kedro.readthedocs.io/en/0.18.0/tools_integration/ipython.html)

 There's one additional installation you need to do in the Databricks notebook to make use of the IPython extension.
 After you load the IPython extension using the below command:

 ```ipython
 In [1]: %load_ext kedro.extras.extensions.ipython